 Cricket Australia initially confirmed all of the tournament's schedules on July 21, 2021.
 Cricket Australia confirmed on September 8, 2021, that the prior schedule had been cancelled owing to continuous lockdowns and border restrictions in Sydney and Melbourne.
 The first two matches' schedules have been finalised, with the entire amended schedule to be announced later.

 In the year 1891, the Earl of Sheffield Henry Holroyd came to Australia as a promoter of the English Cricket team, which was led by William Gilbert Grace.
 Prior to his departure, he presented £150 the New South Wales Cricket Association to fund an Inter-colonial Cricket Tournament, to be held annually in Australia.
 The winner of the Tournament was presented with a Shield, known as the Sheffield Shield after its benefactor.
 The Shield was designed by Philip Blashki and has the dimensions of 109 cm x 76 cm, and is a non rotating trophy.

 The tournament is played in a Double Round Robin format, where each team plays the other team twice - one at home ground and the other at the opponent’s ground.
 Therefore, the tournament progresses in 10 rounds, with all the teams playing their matches at the same time.
 At the end of the tenth round, the top two teams play the final at a neutral venue.
 All the matches are scheduled for 4 days, except the final which is played for 5 days.

-All the participating teams have lifted the Sheffield Shield at least once, and the 2018-19 season was won by Victoria, which defeated New South Wales in the finals by 177 runs.
-New South Wales has won the most titles (46 times) and are followed by Victoria (32 titles).
+All the participating teams have lifted the Sheffield Shield at least once, and the 2020-2021 season was won by Queensland.
+New South Wales has won the most titles (47 times) and are followed by Victoria (32 titles).
 Darren Lehmann is the most successful batsman in the tournament (12971 runs) and Clarie Grimet is the most successful bowler (513 wickets).